-Table 4 - Governance Actions for Management of Serpentine Sports Reserve (Short Term actions and Business as Usual) No. Action Priority & Status Implementation Responsibility Requirements Gove ernance 1 An appropriate application is to be submitted Key Ongoing Natural Staff time and assessed prior to improvement, Business Reserves development or requests for works. as Usual Coordinator 2 Change vesting purpose to recognise Medium Not Yet Environmental Staff time "conservation" as a purpose for the southern Short Implemented Services section of the reserve.
+Table 4 - Governance Actions for Management of Serpentine Sports Reserve (Short Term actions and Business as Usual)

+(Short Term actions and Dusiness as Osuar) No. Action Priority Implementation Responsibility Requirements & Status Gove rnance 1 An appropriate application is to be submitted Key Ongoing Natural Staff time and assessed prior to improvement, Business Reserves development or requests for works. as Usual Coordinator 2 Change vesting purpose to recognise Medium Not Yet Environmental Staff time "conservation" as a purpose for the southern Short Implemented Services section of the reserve.
 Term 3 Periodically monitor and review leases and Key Ongoing Infrastructure Staff time licence use of the reserve.
 Business Services as Usual